1908 – 1928

 The Unbroken Line

-Plymouth Hospital closed in 1928 after a bitter debate over whether to pursue integration or maintain separate institutions.
+Plymouth Hospital closed in 1928 after a bitter debate within the Black community over whether to pursue integration or maintain separate institutions.
 The building became apartments.
 The story was nearly lost.

 5%